Eastbourne Child Therapy

 Psychoanalysis started with the discoveries of Sigmund Freud a century ago, but its methods have changed and developed a great deal since then.
 It has the most developed theoretical base of all the talking treatments and has had a significant influence on all of them.

-Psychoanalytic Psychotherapy works with the unconscious - the thoughts, urges and memories that are outside of awareness but can drive the problems that makes no ‘rational’ sense.
-For example, depression without an obvious cause, traumatic memories that will not leave, or self destructive behaviours we don't appear able to stop.
+Psychoanalytic Psychotherapy works with the unconscious - the thoughts, urges and memories that are outside of awareness but can drive the problems that make no ‘rational’ sense.
+For example, depression without an obvious cause, traumatic memories stuck on repeat, or self destructive behaviours we struggle to end.
 It works by exploring patterns of behaviour, families, ideas, relationships, dreams, memories and significant events to support a young person in understanding what, how and why a problem came to be - and how that problem might have its own logic and function in their life.
-This process is experiential, using the working relationship in the room, and the skills the psychotherapist is trained in, to support the young person in developing new perspectives, to reframe what has not been working and open up new possibilities and change.
+This process is experiential, using the working relationship in the room, the unconscious, and the skills the psychotherapist is trained in, to support the young person in developing new perspectives, to reframe what has not been working and open up new possibilities and change.
 With teenagers and young adults this will involve speaking; with younger children or those who struggle to speak, we may use toys and art materials to support this process.
 Unlike therapies that take a ‘one size fits all’ approach, offering up generic advice or ‘tips and tricks’ to manage better, psychoanalytic psychotherapy recognises each person is unique and seeks deep seated, long lasting change.